Posted in

 Step 5: Follow the program rules

-After receiving the voucher, you will likely need to:
+After receiving the voucher, you will need to:

 Some agencies may extend your stay if you are actively participating in a housing or job placement program.